reuk/wayverb/docs_source/context.md

 fast and produces believable results.
-Ideally, this software would allow the user control over the trade-off between accuracy and efficiency, enabling a workflow in which fast, lower-quality simulations are used when auditioning, after which a single slow, high-quality render is produced.
+Ideally, this software would allow the user control over the trade-off between accuracy and efficiency, enabling a workflow in which fast, lower-quality simulations are used when auditioning, and a slower, higher-quality render is produced once the user is happy with all the simulation settings.

 Accessibility is extremely important, and the final product must be accessible to two main groups.
 Firstly, it must be useful to the target users.
 It must be